• Skip to primary navigation

 Making your own self-rising flour is ridiculously easy.
 Using only a few common ingredients, the recipe can save time and effort when making biscuits, pancakes, scones, and other baked goods.

-Whisk together these three basic baking ingredients to have self-rising flour ready in minutes.
+Whisk together these three basic baking ingredients to have it ready in minutes.
 Store it in a cool, dry place and have it on hand for quick mixing and baking.

 counter with bag of flour, baking powder, salt, and measuring spoons next to a mason jar